tauraamui/website/blog/how-i-write-and-publish-blogs.md

 ### Step 1a.
 ![cmbihf first few lines](/static/cmbihf-first-few-lines.png)

 The first few lines are ensuring that the directory which we want to read from (the blog Markdown files directory), and the directory which we would like to write to both exist already.
-I could just create them if they do not exist, but for now I'd rather now.
+I could just create them if they do not exist, but I'd rather not for now.
 I don't really know why exactly, but I think it's because they shouldn't ever not be there anyways, and if they are indeed missing, something else is probably wrong.
 ### Step 1b.
 Then this: `os.walk("./src/blog", fn (path string) { os.rm(path) or { ... } })` ensures that the target directory is empty.
 When we run this compile process, each blog is "rebuilt" each time, even if no changes have occurred.
 We could do better, but for now there's so little blog posts that there's no good reason to spend time optimising/making stuff more complicated for very little gain.
 ### Step 2.